 Europe’s largest open air food festival

 If you’re a foodie and are interested in trying out new and good-quality dishes, a gourmet or you just enjoy good food and drink – this is a great festival for you.
 Enjoying food with your friends or family in a relaxed atmosphere is something very important for many of us and Düsseldorf is an elegant place for Europe’s largest open air food festival.
-Top gastronomy businesses as well as non-food businesses get together in Düsseldorf to offer fantastic food and high-quality drinks.
+Top gastronomy businesses as well as non-food businesses get together in Düsseldorf at this large street food festival to offer fantastic food and high-quality drinks.
 There are plenty of different food options available including barbeques, light finger food and many more.
 German wines as well as wines and spirits from around the world are offered in the fancy white tents lined up along Kö Canal – giving visitors some time to enjoy the atmosphere.

 August is a great time to visit Düsseldorf as the weather is usually pretty good with an average temperature of about 25°C. Most restaurants, bars and cafés have outside spaces to enjoy a spot of alfresco dining.
 The River Rhine’s beautiful promenade is for soaking up the relaxing atmosphere.